Concrete Stairs Calculator — ft, yd³, bags, cost

 How to Calculate Concrete for Stairs

-The total concrete volume is the sum of three components: Steps — each step is a triangular prism: 0.5 × riser height × tread depth × width.
-Waist slab — the structural slab under the stairs: waist thickness × slope length × width, where slope length = √(total rise² + total run²).
-Landings — for L/U shapes: landing width × landing depth × waist thickness.
-Number of risers = total rise ÷ riser height (rounded to nearest whole number).
+Volume is the sum of three parts.
+Steps: each tread is a triangular prism, so step concrete = treads × ½ × riser × going × width.
+Waist slab: waist thickness × slope length × width, where slope length = √(total rise² + total run²).
+Landings: on L/U flights, landing width × landing depth × waist thickness for each landing.
+Number of risers = total rise ÷ target riser, rounded to a whole number; the calculator then back-solves the actual riser so every step is equal.
+A 5–10% waste allowance covers form spillage and over-excavation at the base.

 FAQ

 How thick should the waist slab be?
-For residential stairs up to 10 ft rise, 6 inches is typical.
-For longer spans or commercial use, 8 inches or more may be needed — consult a structural engineer.
+For residential flights up to a 10 ft rise, 6″ is typical (rule of thumb: span/20 to span/25 along the slope).
+Longer spans or commercial loading may need 8″ or more — confirm with a structural engineer.

 Misha Noyr, M.Eng.